2020 International Summer School of Theology

 NEW BRUNSWICK THEOLOGICAL SEMINARY

 in cooperation with the INTERNATIONAL REFORMED THEOLOGICAL INSTITUTE

-The 2018 International Summer School of Theology, working in collaboration with the International Reformed Theological Institute, and in cooperation with the Protestant Theological University and the VU University, will explore these questions with a number of Dutch lecturers.
-Set in the international city of Amsterdam, the school provides a unique opportunity for students to engage in conversation with leading Dutch thinkers as well as with students from other countries.
+The 2020 New Brunswick Theological Seminary International Summer School of Theology, working in collaboration with the International Reformed Theological Institute working in cooperation with the Protestant Theological University and VU University Amsterdam, will be exploring these topics by Dutch, American, and Hungarian scholars.
+Set in the international city of Amsterdam, the school provides a unique opportunity for students to engage in conversation with leading Dutch thinkers, as well as students and scholars from other countries.

-The school will be held in the facilities of the PThU located in the VU University and students will stay in residence nearby.
-The schedule will include plenty time to explore Amsterdam with its varied cultural and historical opportunities.
-The Dutch transportation system opens all the Netherlands for exploration.
+The school will be held in the facilities of the Protestant Theological University housed within VU University Amsterdam and students will stay in residence nearby.
+The schedule will include time to explore Amsterdam with its varied cultural and historical opportunities.
+The Dutch Transporation system opens up all of the Netherlands for exploration.